Neurologist & Program Director

 Benzi M. Kluger MD, MS, Founder and Former Director

 Dr. Kluger began the neuro-palliative care clinic in 2013 with an initial quality improvement grant entitled, “Improving Quality of Care, Outcomes and Cost in Neurologic Disease through an Interdisciplinary Outpatient Palliative Care Clinic”.
 This allowed the clinic to get up and running and led to many larger grants which focused on the role of palliative care in the management of Parkinson’s disease.
 Eventually he created a Section of Neuro-palliative care within the Department of Neurology to serve patients with all chronic neurologic diseases and this was the first of its kind in the nation.
 After serving at the University of Colorado since 2008, he relocated to the University of Rochester in January, 2020 where is currently a Professor of Neurology and Medicine.

-Wendy Cernik, RN, BSN is a movement disorders nurse for the Neuroloy Department at UCH.
+Wendy Cernik, RN, BSN was a movement disorders nurse for the Neurology Department at UCH and retired in 2021 after a long and successful career.
 She was also the founding nurse for the palliative care team in the Neurology Department with past experience as a home hospice nurse/care manager.
 Her passion is palliative care, striving to find ways for the physical, spiritual, emotional, and home care needs of the patient and their family to be met.